SICS-Fundamental-Research-Center/MiniGraph/README.md

 ```

-##### Fulfill IncEval Function
+#### Fulfill IncEval Function
-The  differences between IncEval and PEval of SSSP algorithm are
+The  differences between IncEval and PEval of WCC algorithm are
 (1) IncEval is invoked on each fragment, rather than only the fragment
 with root_id.
 (2) A pull operation, kernel_pull_border_vertexes,